MyrtleSoftware/myrtle-vision/classification/README.md

 Quantization-Aware Training and a model trained at full precision by applying Post-Training Quantization.

-0. Follow the setup instructions above.
+1. Set the `q_format` parameter in the training config file to a supported quantization format.
+Several formats are supported, but `FP16_32` (weights and activations at FP16, accumulations at FP32) matches the quantization that will be applied for accelerated inference most closely.
-1. Run inference and calculate accuracy on the test set using a quantized model previously trained.
+2. Run inference and calculate accuracy on the test set using a quantized model previously trained.
 If the model was trained with Quantization-Aware Training, then you need to add the argument `--quantized_ckpt` to the command below.